Applifting/culture/en/managing-conflicts.md

 * Trustworthy for both parties
 * Unbiased in the given conflict

-Both of you should see the mediator and ask him to mediate the conflict together.
+You should seek the mediator and ask him to mediate the conflict together.

 ## The mediator's role